m-uppet/raytracer/README.md

+## Raytracer

-Raytracer created with the use of [Peter Shirley's work]("https://raytracing.github.io/").
+Raytracer created with the use of [Peter Shirley's work](https://raytracing.github.io/).